-In a victory for victims of discrimination, the Supreme Court of the United States has just ruled in favor of a Muslim woman who was denied a job at Abercrombie and Fitch.
-Allegedly, the clothing store did not hire her because of her head covering.
-After being turned down from the job, CNN reports that the woman, Samantha Elauf, filed a religious discrimination lawsuit against the retailer.
+In a victory for victims of discrimination, the Supreme Court of the United States has ruled in favor of Samantha Elauf, a Muslim woman who was denied a job at Abercrombie and Fitch due to her head covering.
+CNN reports that Elauf filed a religious discrimination lawsuit against the retailer.

-Title VII prohibits religious discrimination–that means your employer may not discriminate against you “because of” your religious beliefs.
-This also prohibits harassment based on your religious beliefs as well as retaliation against you for complaining about religious discrimination or for participating in someone else’s religious discrimination case.
+Title VII prohibits religious discrimination.
+This means that your employer may not discriminate against you “because of” your religious beliefs.
+It also prohibits harassment based on your religious beliefs and retaliation against you for complaining about religious discrimination or participating in someone else’s religious discrimination case.

-If you follow a recognized religious faith, and your faith requires you to engage in certain practices or wear certain types of clothing while in the workplace, your employer must make reasonable efforts to accommodate you.
-That means allowing you to wear a religious head covering or engage in prayers, as long as the practice does not place an undue burden on your employer.
+If you follow a recognized religious faith that requires certain practices or clothing in the workplace, your employer must make reasonable efforts to accommodate you.
+This includes allowing you to wear a religious head covering or engage in prayers, as long as it does not unduly burden your employer.

-Abercrombie asserted that they didn’t have “actual knowledge” of her need for an accommodation, but the Court disagreed, with Justice Antonin Scalia stating, “An applicant need show only that his need for an accommodation was a motivating factor in the employer’s decision, not that the employer had knowledge of his need.”
+Abercrombie asserted that they did not have “actual knowledge” of Elauf’s need for an accommodation.
+However, the Court disagreed, with Justice Antonin Scalia stating that an applicant only needs to show that their need for an accommodation was a motivating factor in the employer’s decision, regardless of whether the employer had knowledge of the need.

-The lower court will now take this case under further consideration.
-For more info or if you believe you may have been the victim of any type of employment discrimination, please contact the experienced Atlanta discrimination attorneys at Buckley Bala Wilson Mew LLP, LLP for an immediate case evaluation.
+The lower court will now reconsider the case.
+If you believe you may have been a victim of any type of employment discrimination, please contact the experienced Atlanta discrimination attorneys at Buckley Bala Wilson Mew LLP for an immediate case evaluation.